If you are booking an all inclusive holiday deal with flights and transfers included then you may noRead More

 Every year I see more and more people heading into the mountains, ski touring and I know they’ve got the bug.

-I don’t know exactly what it is that makes it so addictive.
+There are so many aspects to ski touring so it is difficult to pinpoint the exact thing that makes it so addictive.
 It is surely a combination of reasons that are different for different people.

 Maybe it is the element of risk of being in the mountains.

 It could be the feeling of embarking on a true journey into the wilderness - an escape from civilization.

 With the well documented growth in endurance sports, there is of course the physical, cardiovascular challenge of ski touring, especially for those trying to break ascension records.

 There are the powder hunters who are prepared to skin up for hours to reach the best fresh snow for a once in a lifetime descent uniquely reserved for those who have made the effort to get there.